 How do you trim the wick?
 You can use a professional wick trimmer but you don’t really need it.
 It’s just a fancy accessory.
 You can simply use small scissors or even your own fingers (you’re going to need a tissue).
 Each time before you light the candle, make sure the wick is no longer than 5-6 mm.
 You should also trim the wicks every few hours if you burn the candle for a longer time.

 One more thing is advised: don’t burn the candle longer than 4 hours.
 Why?
 If the pool of melted wax becomes too big, it might not be able to fully support the wicks in a standing position (again: especially in the case of natural wicks).
-However, if you do so, it’s not a drama, but I’d still advise to blow the flame off, let the wick cool off for a moment, and trim it shorter.
+However, if you do so, it’s not a drama, but I’d still advise blowing the flame off, letting the wick cool off for a moment, and trimming it shorter.
 Then you can light it again.
 (If you see, however, that the wicks become soft and start to go down, you should let the wax cool down and get more solid before lighting it back.)